awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 **To recover data from a tape gateway in an inaccessible data center**

-1. Create and activate a new tape gateway on an Amazon EC2 host\.
+1. Create and activate a new Tape Gateway on an Amazon EC2 host\.
 For more information, see [Deploying a Volume or Tape Gateway on an Amazon EC2 Host](ec2-gateway-common.md)\.

 1. Recover the tapes from the source gateway in the data center to the new gateway you created on Amazon EC2 For more information, see [Recovering a Virtual Tape From An Unrecoverable Gateway](Main_TapesIssues-vtl.md#recovery-tapes)\.